 We told you more on fencing was to come with this post.
 And it turns out we had more to learn.
 And do…

-I sit here and write about it while Drew is in trenches getting it done.
-And the girls–the girls are master-fencers now too, and it couldn’t have been done without them.
+I sit here and write about it while Drew is in trenches getting the fence done.
+And the girls–the girls are master-fencers now too!
+It couldn’t have been done without them.

-Anyway, the point is, we’ve done a little of nearly everything the fencing industry has to offer.
+The point is, we’ve done a little of nearly everything the fencing industry has to offer.
 Save for barbed.
 The first fence is working great, but it was by far the most expensive and difficult route.
 And, though it’s still holding up fairly well–goats climb it, pigs dig under it and if trees fall on it, well…bad news.

 We rely heavily on electric netting like this.
 We use it for poultry completely, which gives us the ability to move the chickens and turkeys all over the property, getting them on green grass as often as possible, while protecting them from predators and keeping them–for the most part–out of the garden area where they otherwise flock. (pun intended)

 As we’ve mentioned it is wooded and hilly.
-We’ve had lots of timbering done, not clear cut, but the back part of our property–about 6 acres, is somewhat untouched because it’s difficult to access; our 1 acre pond divides our property in 2.
-And we’ve been aching to get the goats back there to clean it up, and to have more to graze on.
+We’ve had lots of timbering done, not clear cut, but the back part of our property–about 6 acres, is somewhat untouched because it’s difficult to access.
+Our 1-acre pond divides our property into two.
+We’ve been aching to get the goats back there to clean it up and to have more to graze on.
 And, potentially, to introduce a beef cow at some point.

-By using t-posts and the trees already on the property to hold the wire, and after having a fella carve a path with an excavator so as to make the task doable through the thick woods and brambles, we are adding a little over an acre pasture on the back part of our property.
-With a little electric the 6 strand electric system will make for a lot more freedom for our growing herd/flock.
+By using t-posts and the trees already on the property to hold the wire, and after having a fella carve a path with an excavator to make the task doable through the thick woods and brambles, we are adding a little over an acre pasture on the back part of our property.
+With a little electric the 6 strands electric system will make for a lot more freedom for our growing herd/flock.

 Let me point out, we border all down the side a beautiful rolling pasture that belongs to our neighbor.
 It’s lush, green, probably deplete of great diversity, but man would it be easy to fence…but, shh.
 The grass is always greener, right??